-A focus on wind turbine installations has led to wind energy generation in Turkey reaching 21.7 terawatt hours in 2019.
-This was an increase of nearly 21 terawatt hours compared to 2008.
-Similarly, Turkey expanded solar power use, especially in recent years when generation rose from 20 gigawatt hours in 2014 to nearly 7.8 terawatt hours in 2019.
+A focus on wind turbine installations has led to wind energy generation in Turkey reaching over 31 terawatt-hours in 2021.
+This was an increase of 30.3 terawatt-hours compared to 2008.
+Similarly, Turkey expanded solar power use, especially in recent years when generation rose from 20 gigawatt-hours in 2014 to nearly 11 terawatt-hours in 2020.
 In the wake of COVID-19, fears have grown over future investments into wind and solar deployment potentially being delayed, with experts urging for governmental help in extending deadlines and improvements in network infrastructure.

-When it comes to bioenergy capacity, figures have grown nearly tenfold since 2008, reaching 983 megawatts as of 2019.
-That year, geothermal cumulative installed capacity amounted to 1.5 gigawatts.
-When compared to other renewable energy sources, geothermal and biomass sources were a relatively minor contributor towards energy generation in Turkey.
+When it comes to bioenergy capacity, figures have grown over tenfold since 2008, reaching over 1.6 thousand megawatts as of 2021.
+In 2020, geothermal cumulative installed capacity amounted to 1.6 gigawatts.
+Compared to other renewable energy sources, Turkey's geothermal and biomass sources were relatively minor contributors to energy generation.